 However, if your buyer lives in Miami you’d charge them 7% in sales tax.
 But if your buyer lives in Tampa you’d charge them 8.5% in sales tax. eBay’s tax table only allows you to pick one rate per state.
 This means you will either have to undercharge your Tampa buyer (and then owe that sales tax to Florida out of your pocket) or overcharge your Miami customer (and potentially have them complain to customer service or to the state).

 Unfortunately, eBay’s very limited tax table is just a fact of life for sellers.
-TaxJar provides an average rates table to help sellers set their rate on eBay.
-However, some customers could still be undercharged or overcharged so this is not a perfect solution.
+You can input an average rate but some customers could still be undercharged or overcharged so this is not a perfect solution.